A mixed model in Senegal

 More direct parent coaching opportunities

 Coaching comes as (partial) replacement of interventionist services.
-Interventionist supervision and training in Senegal is very intensive.
-This mixed model opens up more time on the part of the supervisor for intensive parent coaching, usually in PRT First Words methods and helping out with family routines.
+Interventionist supervision and training within ABA Senegal is very hands-on.
+This mixed model opens up more time on the part of the supervisor for parent coaching, usually in PRT First Words methods and helping out with family routines.

-Child gains access to sensitive, child-led PRT communication methods outside of sessions, this time up to fidelity!
+Child gains access to sensitive, child-led PRT communication methods outside of sessions through their own parents - up to fidelity!

 More community participation for the child